sebastianheide/pdf-ocr-ts/README.md

 PdfOcr.createSearchablePdf(inPath + pdfFileName, outPath + pdfFileName, simpleLog);
 ```
-However, it is suited to work with loggers like winston.js via a simple wrapper like <logHelper(level: string, message: string)>.
+However, it is suited to work with loggers like winston.js via a simple wrapper like "logHelper(level: string, message: string)".
 ```javascript
 import PdfOcr from "./PdfOcr";
 import { createLogger, transports, format } from "winston";